Are you an elder abuse victim who has filed a nursing home abuse complaint with a California regulator, law enforcement agency, or probate court?

 - Send us your hot tips and inside information on California government officials who fail to protect elder abuse victims, especially in wealthy, politically connected nursing homes.

-- Send us your victim stories and primary source documents to be included on our website’s three victim stories sections dedicated to California licensing and regulatory agencies, California law enforcement agencies, and California probate court judges.
+- Send us your victim stories and primary source documents to be included on our website’s three victim stories sections, which are dedicated to California licensing and regulatory agencies, California law enforcement agencies, and California probate court judges.

-- Learn the disturbing secrets about California government officials who turn their backs on vulnerable elder abuse victims on our website’s three government misconduct sections dedicated to California licensing and regulatory agencies, California law enforcement agencies, and California probate court judges.
+- Learn the disturbing secrets about California government officials who turn their backs on vulnerable elder abuse victims on our website’s three government misconduct sections, which are dedicated to California licensing and regulatory agencies, California law enforcement agencies, and California probate court judges.